 Joe shows off his missing front tooth, proudly explaining how he yanked it out himself using pliers.
 “Ain’t got no insurance so…POP!
 Done!”
 I cringe a little but offer up the strongest “Right on!”
 I can muster.

-Burl shows up with 2 baggies of freshly smoked salmon.
-“Caught these last week, aint any fresher!”
-He passes the bags around then grabs a beer.
-Damn good fish!
+Burl shows up with two baggies of freshly smoked salmon.
+“Caught this silver last week, aint any fresher!”
+He passes the bags around then sits down to his waiting beer.
+The salmon is good!
 Damn good!
-The salty tang going perfectly with the IPA.
-Better than store bought, that’s for sure.
+The salty tang going perfectly with the ice-cold Rainier.
+Better than store bought, that’s for damn sure.

 Talk around the bar settles into a low drone as the old men discuss the salmon, where the best places are, how much better the fishing was 40 years ago, what the best bait is.
 Karl starts talking about his days as a crabber while eyes roll.
-Karl has told this story so many times we all could recite it, but it’s okay.
+Karl has told this story so many times we all could tell it, but it’s okay.
 Karl is old, he’s entitled here.
-This cave lost too many bats over the past year.
-Cancer, age, accidents.
+The cave has lost so many bats over the years.
+Cancer, age, accidents, you name it.
 Karl is close and we all know it.
 Better to hear his old stories today.